Updated: January 2020

 - Research does not support it.
 The majority of studies published over the last few decades have not been supportive.
 The few positive results have primarily been open studies, which is a “group testimonial,” not a research study.

 - Every lab has a different procedure, which gives different answers.
 Each lab claims they have the best procedure.
 Sheryl Miller, from the Bastyr University Health Clinic, wrote an excellent analysis.

-Here’s an example of a conversation with one lab.
-The employee revealed that their technique to measure IgG antibodies was developed in the 1980's (and had not updated it since).
-He agreed that many improvements in antibody testing have been made in the last 40 years.
+- Many labs use outdated technology.
+A few years ago, I called several laboratories to prepare for a presentation on food sensitivity testing at the Dietitians of Canada conference.
+An employee at one of the labs was open and honest.
+The employee revealed that the company developed their technique to measure IgG antibodies in the 1980s (and had not updated it since).
+He agreed that antibody testing had improved substantially in the last 40 years.
 When I asked why they were selling a test based on outdated technology, he said that it was very popular with practitioners.
-The popularity would likely decrease, if practitioners knew more about the test.
+In other words, the test was making money.

 - We all have food-specific IgG in our blood.
 Everyone that takes the test will have “problem” foods identified.
 One company advertised that 45% of the population has a food intolerance.
 How does a test that is 100% positive, find the 45% that have a food intolerance?

 - IgG is part of the food tolerance process.
 Researchers have identified four subtypes.
 IgG4 is related to food tolerance.
 For example, someone with an anaphylactic peanut allergy has peanut-IgE in their blood.
 When a person develops tolerance, peanut IgE decreases and peanut IgG4 goes up (indicating that IgG4 is necessary for food tolerance).
 Some companies report a combined value for both IgE and IgG – which does not make any sense!